Transportation To and From St. Louis, Missouri and Transportation

 Metro transit is here to serve you

-here because of you, and we want our Customer Care to be worthy of our
+Thank you for riding Metro transit.
+Were not only here for you, were here because of you, and we want our Customer Care to be worthy of our world-class transit system.

 And thank you again for riding Metro.
 Well get you there.